 Figure 1-27 Selecting Disable Default Hyperlink from the table menu

-5 Select the data fields for which you want to disable associated hyperlinks, then choose Insert.
+5 Select the data fields to display in the report design, then choose Insert.

 The data fields appear in the BIRT report design as regular data columns without displaying hyperlinks, as shown in Figure 1-28.